Editing video for social media and web with FFmpeg

 ffmpeg video optimized

-To easily resize and edit your videos online for web and social media, you can use Abraia Studio.
+To easily resize and edit your videos online for web and social media, you can use Abraia Editor.
 For testing, we will use the Big Buck Bunny trailer, which you can download in FullHD video format from this link.

 Converting video for the web